TokenLogic-com-au/aave-helpers/src/bridges/ccip/README.md

 # AaveGhoCcipBridge

 The AaveGhoCcipBridge is a contract to facilitate moving GHO from Ethereum Mainnet to other networks utilizing the underlying CCIP infrastructure from Chainlink.
+The GHO obtained on the receiving network is immediately transferred automatically to the COLLECTOR instance of that network.

+# Funding

+The contract must be funded with fee tokens in order for the message to be executed.
+Most networks will support GHO as a fee token, but in case it is not supported at the beginning, LINK can be used.
+During a governance proposal, GHO/LINK can be sent to the CCIP instance that will be bridging the GHO tokens to another network.
+The easiest flow is to have the contract funded with tokens beforehand as it's very cheap to bridge.

+From mainnet to another network the cost of a message is ~1.50.
+From a non-mainnet network to Mainnet the cost is ~0.50.
+Billing costs can be found [here](https://docs.chain.link/ccip/billing)

 # Permissions